How to Brighten Dark Rooms with the Right Paint Colors

 Why Rooms Feel Dark in the First Place

 There are a lot of culprits behind a dim space: tiny windows, thick curtains, a north-facing wall, or simply years of “builder beige” that’s lost its charm.
 Sometimes even the right amount of sunlight gets swallowed up by dark paint, heavy furniture, or shiny screens that seem to attract shadows.
+While you can rearrange furniture or swap out lightbulbs, paint is the most cost-effective way to make a dramatic difference.

 Surface Prep Matters More in the Fall